openSUSE/openSUSE-release-process/GM.md

 some packages accidentally diverge from sle. try to merge as many as possible

-#### sync :NonFree

-I think we forgot to activate the update crawler for the :NonFree project.
-So we should sync with Factory at least once now.

 #### eliminate duplicate binaries

 packages with duplicate binaries need to be cleaned up as OBS has undefined behavior with those